Smiley-2003/Restaurant-Recommendation-MERN/README.md

 # Resturant-Reccomendation-MERN

+#Frontend Project

+Step 1: Create a reactJS application by using this command

+npx create-react-app myapp

+Step 2: Navigate to project directory

+cd myapp

+Step 3: Install the necessary packages/libraries in your project using the following commands.

+npm i axios react-bootstrap

 1)App.js : This is the main file which contains the Navabar component ,filters like location,rating,cuisines and CardItem component which contains the information of each restaurant in card format.